Dementia: History

 Byzantine physicians sometimes wrote of dementia.
 It is recorded that at least seven emperors whose lifespans exceeded 70 years displayed signs of cognitive decline.
 In Constantinople, special hospitals housed those diagnosed with dementia or insanity, but these did not apply to the emperors, who were above the law and whose health conditions could not be publicly acknowledged.

 Otherwise, little is recorded about dementia in Western medical texts for nearly 1700 years.
 One of the few references was the 13th-century friar Roger Bacon, who viewed old age as divine punishment for original sin.
 Although he repeated existing Aristotelian beliefs that dementia was inevitable, he did make the progressive assertion that the brain was the center of memory and thought rather than the heart.

 Poets, playwrights, and other writers made frequent allusions to the loss of mental function in old age.
-William Shakespeare notably mentions it in plays such as Hamlet and King Lear.
+William Shakespeare notably mentions it in the plays Hamlet and King Lear.

 During the 19th century, doctors generally came to believe that elderly dementia was the result of cerebral atherosclerosis, although opinions fluctuated between the idea that it was due to blockage of the major arteries supplying the brain or small strokes within the vessels of the cerebral cortex.

 In 1907, Bavarian psychiatrist Alois Alzheimer was the first to identify and describe the characteristics of progressive dementia in the brain of 51-year-old Auguste Deter.
 Deter had begun to behave uncharacteristically, including accusing her husband of adultery, neglecting household chores, exhibiting difficulties writing and engaging in conversations, heightened insomnia, and loss of directional sense.
 At one point, Deter was reported to have "dragged a bed sheet outside, wandered around wildly, and cried for hours at midnight."
 Alzheimer began treating Deter when she entered a Frankfurt mental hospital on November 25, 1901.
 During her ongoing treatment, Deter and her husband struggled to afford the cost of the medical care, and Alzheimer agreed to continue her treatment in exchange for Deter's medical records and donation of her brain upon death.
 Deter died on April 8, 1906, after succumbing to sepsis and pneumonia.
 Alzheimer conducted the brain biopsy using the Bielschowsky stain method, which was a new development at the time, and he observed senile plaques, neurofibrillary tangles, and atherosclerotic alteration.
 At the time, the consensus among medical doctors had been that senile plaques were generally found in older patients, and the occurrence of neurofibrillary tangles was an entirely new observation at the time.
 Alzheimer presented his findings at the 37th psychiatry conference of southwestern Germany in Tübingen on April 11, 1906; however, the information was poorly received by his peers.
 By 1910, Alois Alzheimer's teacher, Emil Kraepelin, published a book in which he coined the term "Alzheimer's disease" in an attempt to acknowledge the importance of Alzheimer's discovery.